 Step 5 – Create a Meal Plan and Be Consistent to Lose Fat

 Now that you’ve calculated what your calorie intake should be to lose fat, you’ll want to create a meal plan that fits your calorie target.
 It’s important to create a meal plan that you’ll enjoy.
 The more enjoyable a meal plan is, the more sustainable it will be.
-To make things easy, you can plan for a whole day’s worth of meals and eat that every day, which is what I do for weeks at a time.
-If you’re the type of person who needs variety, create a meal plan for each day of the week, and repeat weekly, so you don’t get bored with your food.
+To make things easy, you can plan for a whole day’s worth of meals and eat that every day, which is what I’ll sometimes do for a few weeks at a time.
+If you’re the type of person who needs variety, create a meal plan for each day of the week, but know that this requires more prep work and calculations.

 - Meal 1 – 3/4 cup egg whites, 1/4 cup brown rice, 3 fish oil capsules